 With the sun shining without interruption across much of Europe, many of our holiday plans are now in full swing.

-Being a banking service, we’re probably not the best go-to source for general travel advice, at least in terms of recommending destinations (although we’re confident enough in extolling the virtues of wearing lots of sunscreen).
+Being a financial service, we’re probably not the best go-to source for general travel advice, at least in terms of recommending destinations (although we’re confident enough in extolling the virtues of wearing lots of sunscreen).

 Wherever you choose to holiday this year however, we’re happy to offer you a few tips on how to use your card while travelling abroad.